Verifying a check can protect consumers from fraud. If you are unsure of a check you’re depositing, it’s wise to verify it ahead of time.

 Recommended: Ordering Checks – A Complete Guide

 While you can’t prevent fraudsters from attempting to steal your money, you can take steps to keep your money safe by using a secure bank account.
-With a SoFi Money® cash management account, you can instantly freeze your account online or via the app if you notice suspicious activity.
+With a SoFi Checking and Savings® account, you can instantly freeze your account online or via the app if you notice suspicious activity.
 If unauthorized activity occurs, you can contact SoFi for help resolving the issue.

-A SoFi Money cash management account also has other safety measures in place, such as two-factor authentication, chip technology, and suspicious activity monitoring services to protect your cash.
+A SoFi Checking and Savings account also has other safety measures in place, such as two-factor authentication, chip technology, and suspicious activity monitoring services to protect your cash.
 And, accounts are fee-free, so you can use your money the way you want to.

 Photo credit: iStock/andresr